lucasresck/Numerical-Linear-Algebra/README.md

 # Numerical-Linear-Algebra
-Assignments codes for Numerical Linear Algebra.
+Assignments codes for Numerical Linear Algebra, in Applied Mathematics course at Getulio Vargas Foundation.